Clinical Reasoning Platform(CRP) User Guide

 The machine learning algorithm allows additional terms to be included in the search.
 And all the corresponding search terms found are highlighted in green within the search results:

-To view search results for a specific category (i.e. Presentation, Media or Diagnosis) click on the respective tab:
+To view search results for a specific category (i.e. Presentation, Media or Clinical Conditions) click on the respective tab:

 The search results for Presentation displays the symptoms that includes the keyword searched:

 Clicking on a symptom, will take you into the symptom pages with the chosen symptom highlighted in green:

 The search results for Media displays all videos and images related to the search term.
 To view a specific media file, click the thumbnail to load the image or video: